Erastuskanyatta/PHP-Yii2-Framework/index.md

 ```
 ### Step 4 -- Configure CSS and JavaScript
-All CSS files in a project are stored under `/web/css` and all JavaScript are stored under `/web/js`.
+All CSS files in a project are stored under `/web/CSS` and all JavaScript is stored under `/web/js`.

 Let us customize the footer we created above.
 Create a `footer.css` under `/web/css` and put the code below.
 ```css